Clinical affiliates - medical and specialty students

 Please read this information carefully, become acquainted with the list of 5 requirements plus checklist that you will need to download, complete and submit to your designated VA trainees coordinator.

-Stanford Medical Students: Your primary coordinator will be LeeAnn Robbins, 650-493-5000, ext.
+Stanford medical students: Your primary coordinator will be LeeAnn Robbins, 650-493-5000, ext.
 65881, for initial processing and badging.
-After you get a badge, you will work with the designated specialty clerkship coordinator at VAPAHCS through your point of contact at Stanford.
+After you get a badge, you will work with the designated specialty clerkship coordinator at VA Palo Alto health care through your point of contact at Stanford.

-Please check the list of VAPAHCS trainees coordinators for questions and/or assistance with the process.
+Please check the list of trainee coordinators for questions and/or assistance with the process.

 For students coming from schools other than Stanford: The requirements below still apply.
-Please download the documents, complete them and coordinate with your school to forward these to the corresponding point of contact at VAPAHCS.
+Please download the documents, complete them and coordinate with your school to forward these to the corresponding point of contact at VA Palo Alto health care.
 You must download, complete, and submit the packet with all required documents.

 Scan and save each document separately.
-The title should be your last name in CAPS plus the document name, i.e., SMITH-Fingerprinting Form.
+The title should be your last name in CAPS plus the document name, like SMITH-Fingerprinting Form.

 - Postal mail (must be postmarked no later than the due date)